£15.00 + VAT

 - Introducing C.O.A.S.T

 All those who drive.
 You, or someone you manage, may not have undertaken any further driving instruction since passing the initial driving test, despite driving likely being the most hazardous part of the working day.
 Safer drivers mean lower risks to you, your employees, their passengers, other road users and your brand.

 On successful completion learners (or a designated person) will be emailed their certificate when 70% or more is achieved in the final 15 question assessment.
-This assessment can be retaken as often as required.
+This assessment can be retaken if required.

 You should always ‘Plan and Scan’ the road ahead.
 Blue light drivers train by commentating on what they can observe.
 A commentary as you drive along – either in your head or out loud – helps to shut out any distractions, and focus on the task of driving.

 Try this the next time you are behind the wheel, and become a more advanced driver.

 WHAT IS C.O.A.S.T?